SkullGaming31/DragonBot/README.md

 * [x] all discord invite links deleted when posted
 * [x] Ticket System
 * [x] Warning System
+* [ ] Error logger and a note on which guild the warning comes from.
 * [ ] detect tweets by Overlay Expert and send them to announcments with @everyone tag!

 ## Bugs